Child research - children looking through a microscope wearing lab coats

 Help fund world-leading studies

-We are currently fundraising for studies to change the way childhood epilepsy is diagnosed, treated and supported.
+We are fundraising for studies to change the way childhood epilepsy is diagnosed, treated and supported.
 Examples of our key ongoing projects include:

 1. An innovative OPM-MEG brain scanner for children and young people